LeoHerrmann/vertretungsplan/README.md

 # Vertretungsplan

-Displays the hard to read mess of a substitution table of my school to a mobile friendly layout.
+Displays the hard to read substitution table of my school in a mobile friendly layout.

 This is the demo version showing outdated data, however, it still works exactly the same way as the original version.